menu

 As is often the case in a small town, Rougemont doesn't have a public transportation system that people use for their commute.

-The percentage of people in Rougemont who are college-educated is somewhat higher than the average US community of 21.84%: 25.53% of adults in Rougemont have at least a bachelor's degree.
+The education level of Rougemont citizens is a little higher than the average for US cities and towns: 21.99% of adults in Rougemont have at least a bachelor's degree.

 Rougemont is an extremely ethnically-diverse town.
 The people who call Rougemont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rougemont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rougemont include English, Italian, Irish, German, and Scottish.
+Rougemont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.95% of the town’s residents.
+Important ancestries of people in Rougemont include English, German, Italian, Scottish, and African.

 The most common language spoken in Rougemont is English.
 Other important languages spoken here include Spanish and Polish.